ahmadanwar93/fikri/_posts/lrt-viz.md

 ## Introduction

 This visualisation is just a fun project with a friend of mine, Ren.
 We were trying to see and visualise the time taken between LRT stops.
-We were curious about how far and how wide the variation of travel times between stations is.
+We were curious about how far and how wide the variation of the travel times between stations is.

 ## Inspiration